matteo14c/HaploCoV/README.md

 This software package is composed of **9 (*+3*)** utilities.
 Instructions concerning required input files, their format and how to configure HaploCoV are reported below (and in the extended [manual](https://haplocov.readthedocs.io/en/latest/) at readthedocs).
 <br>
 In brief, input files need to be formatted according to the format used by HaploCoV by applying either *addToTable.pl* or *NexStrainToHaploCoV.pl* (depending on the input, see below).
-Then the complete HaploCoV workflow can be executed by running *HaploCoV.pl* (recommended) or, if you prefer, by running all the tools yourself (please see [HaploCoV:Tools](https://haplocov.readthedocs.io/en/latest/impatient2.html)).
+Then the complete HaploCoV workflow can be executed by running *HaploCoV.pl* (recommended) or, if you prefer, by running each tool yourself (please see [HaploCoV:Tools](https://haplocov.readthedocs.io/en/latest/impatient2.html)).
 The figure below provides a conceptual representation of the workflow and the tools used to execute each task in HaploCoV.
 ![image](https://github.com/matteo14c/HaploCoV/blob/a1d84694e38ce87341ce523d4ec28a56c4be7ef7/images/wf.png).